-- “Wine is a mocker, strong drink is raging: and whosoever is deceived thereby is not wise” (Proverbs 20:1)
+- Wine is a mocker, strong drink is raging: and whosoever is deceived thereby is not wise” (Proverbs 20:1)

 - Look not thou upon the wine when it is red, when it giveth his colour in the cup, when it moveth itself aright.
-At the last it biteth like a serpent, and stingeth like an adder” (Proverbs 23:31, 32).
+At the last it biteth like a serpent, and stingeth like an adder (Proverbs 23:31, 32)

-- “Neither fornicators … nor drunkards … shall inherit the kingdom of God” (1 Corinthians 6:9, 10).
+- Neither fornicators … nor drunkards … shall inherit the kingdom of God (1 Corinthians 6:9, 10)

-But what about Proverbs 31:6, 7?
+What about Proverbs 31:6, 7?

 “Give strong drink unto him that is ready to perish, and wine unto those that be of heavy hearts.
-Let him drink, and forget his poverty, and remember his misery no more” (Proverbs 31:6, 7
+Let him drink, and forget his poverty, and remember his misery no more”.Proverbs 31:6, 7

-Well, for those who are “ready to perish”, there was an exception made for alcohol.
+Well, for those who are “ready to perish,” there was an exception made for alcohol.
 Without the knowledge of narcotics possessed by medical men today, the ancients had often only various mixtures of intoxicating drinks and preparations of narcotic herbs with which to dull the pains of fatal illness.

-Although strong drink or alcohol is forbidden for the healthy, it was permitted only as a pain killer for medical reasons to relief the misery of those that have terminal sicknesses and nearing death.
+Thus, although strong drink or alcohol is forbidden for the healthy, it was permitted only as a pain killer for medical reasons to relief the misery of those that have terminal sicknesses and nearing death.

 In His service,